Team2338/GearScout2024/README.md

 ![logo](https://avatars.githubusercontent.com/u/8992546?s=200&v=4)

 ## What is GearScout?
 GearScout is a web-based scouting tool that collects quantitative data on teams during events.
-The app can collect data during all portions of a match, including autonoumous, teleoperated, and endgame.
+The app can collect data during all portions of a match, including autonomous, teleoperated, and endgame.
 It is completely open and free to all FRC teams, so feel free to give it a try!

 ## What do I need to use it?
 All you need is a device that can connect to the internet!
 A steady internet connection is **NOT** required to use the app, but it is needed to send data to the server.